-EVX-02 in combination with PD-1 CPIs is intended for the adjuvant treatment of resectable melanoma stage III/IV patients.
-The first-in-human clinical trial Phase 1/2a, EVX-02-001 (NCT04455503), investigating the safety, pharmacodynamics and clinical efficacy of EVX-02 immunotherapy, in resectable stage III/IV melanoma patients was initiated in the third quarter of 2020.
-Our goal for the clinical development of EVX-02 is to take it through completion of Phase 2b clinical trials, after which we intend to out-license EVX-02 to large biopharmaceutical and pharmaceutical companies.
+EVX-02 in combination with PD-1 CPIs is intended for the adjuvant treatment of resectable melanoma Stage III/IV patients.
+The first-in-human clinical trial Phase 1/2a, EVX-02-001 (NCT04455503), investigating the safety, pharmacodynamics and clinical efficacy of EVX-02 immunotherapy, in resectable Stage III/IV melanoma patients was initiated in the third quarter of 2020.
+Our goal for the clinical development of EVX-02 is to take it through completion of Phase 2b clinical trials.